clifgriffin/simple-ldap-login/readme.txt

 === Plugin Name ===
 Contributors: clifgriffin
 Donate link: http://clifgriffin.com/2008/10/28/simple-ldap-login-wordpress-plugin/
-Tags: LDAP, authentication, login, active directory Requires at least: 2.5.1
+Tags: LDAP, authentication, login, active directory, adLDAP Requires at least: 2.5.1
-Tested up to: 2.7-beta3
+Tested up to: 2.7-rc1
-Stable tag: 1.0.0.1
+Stable tag: 1.1

+Super simple implementation of adLDAP with Wordpress!
 Authenticates wordpress users against LDAP.
 That's all there is to it.

 == Description ==
 Having a single login for every service is a must in large organizations.
-This plugin is a very simple.
+This plugin is a *extremely* simple!
 It redefines the wp_authenticate function and adds a simple hook to adLDAP.
 The logic goes like this:
-If wordpress login fails, try adLDAP.
+*   If wordpress login fails, try adLDAP.
-If adLDAP succeeds, login.
+*   If adLDAP succeeds, login.
-Else, fail.
+*   Else, fail.

-Version History:
-1.0 - Original release.

 Background: